vintran93/movie_quotes/README.md

 In this project, we will build a Web App with the following technologies:

 API
-Ruby on Rails
+Ruby on Rails backend
-Frontend (Inside /client folder)
+Javascript frontend

 React
 Technologies used